-The Pamela Sheridan Award recognises innovation and good practice in sex and relationships education (SRE), services and projects for young people.
+The Pamela Sheridan Award recognises innovation and good practice in relationships and sex education (RSE), services and projects for young people.

 The award was established in memory of Pamela Sheridan (1911–1994), an early sex education pioneer who had a lifelong involvement in family planning.

 The Pamela Sheridan Award 2017 is open for nominations!

 Is there an innovative sex and relationships initiative for young people that you think should get acknowledgment for its great work?